joshrotenberg/josef/README.md

 `josef` is named after Josef K. in Franz Kafka's "The Trial", or, it's original title in German, "Der Process" ... witty, no?
 Yeah, a bit of a stretch.

+## Status

+`josef` has been an idea for a few months now but has only been real code for a couple of weeks.
+There are almost certainly bugs, inconsistencies in the API, and spots where performance can be improved (type hints, etc).
+Use with caution.
+Suggestions and pull requests are welcome.

 ## TODO

 - Tests